 In addition, the Code imposes diversification requirements on companies, such as the BDCs, that seek certain favorable tax treatment as RICs under Subchapter M of the Code.

 Consequently, in some circumstances, the Company and/or MAIN might not be able to commit to the entire amount of financing sought by a potential portfolio company.
-In such cases, the prospective portfolio companies would likely reject an offer of funding by the Company and/or MAIN due to its inability to commit the full amount of financing required by the prospective portfolio company in a timely manner (i.e., without the delay that typically would be associated with obtaining single-transaction exemptive relief from the Commission).
-Allowing for the types of transactions described in this Application will generate greater deal flow, broaden the market relationships of the BDCs and allow them to be more selective in choosing their investments so that the thy can pursue the most attractive risk-adjusted investments and optimize their portfolios while at the same time meeting the requirements for taxation as a RIC.
+In such cases, the prospective portfolio companies would likely reject an offer of funding by MAIN due to its inability to commit the full amount of financing required by the prospective portfolio company in a timely manner (i.e., without the delay that typically would be associated with obtaining single-transaction exemptive relief from the Commission).
+Allowing for the types of transactions described in this Application will generate greater deal flow, broaden the market relationships of the BDCs and allow them to be more selective in choosing their investments so that they can pursue the most attractive risk-adjusted investments and optimize their portfolios while at the same time meeting the requirements for taxation as a RIC.
 Enhanced selectivity and more favorable deal terms and structure would also likely lead to closer relationships between each of the Company and MAIN and their respective portfolio companies, all of which should create enhanced value for the BDCs and their respective stockholders.

-The Company Board believes that MAIN (through Partners), which is led by a team of dedicated and experienced investment professionals, is able to leverage MAIN's current investment platform, resources and existing relationships with financial sponsors, financial institutions, hedge funds and other investment firms to provide the Company with attractive investment opportunities.
+The Company Board believes that MAIN (through HMS Sub-Adviser), which is led by a team of dedicated and experienced investment professionals, is able to leverage MAIN's current investment platform, resources and existing relationships with financial sponsors, financial institutions, hedge funds and other investment firms to provide the Company with attractive investment opportunities.
 MAIN's management team includes a unique group of professionals with over 100 years of collective investment experience.
 The members of MAIN's investment team have broad investment backgrounds, with prior experience at private investment funds, investment banks and other financial services companies, and currently include eight certified public accountants and one chartered financial analyst.
 The Company and HMS Adviser expect to leverage MAIN's expertise in analyzing, valuing, structuring, negotiating and closing transactions to offer customized financing solutions to lower middle market and middle market companies.
-The sub-advisory relationship with MAIN (through Partners) will afford the Company access to an established source of proprietary deal flow, which the Company and HMS Adviser believe represents a significant competitive advantage to the Company, and that such investments would be consistent with the investment objectives, investment policies, investment positions, investment strategies, investment restrictions, regulatory requirements, and other pertinent factors applicable to the Company.
-Additionally, MAIN will benefit from leveraging its investment platform by earning additional management and incentive fees pursuant to the Sub-Advisory Agreement by reason of the Company's participation in the Co-Investment Program.
+The sub-advisory relationship with MAIN (through HMS Sub-Adviser) will afford the Company access to an established source of proprietary deal flow, which the Company and HMS Adviser believe represents a significant competitive advantage to the Company, and that such investments would be consistent with the investment objectives, investment policies, investment positions, investment strategies, investment restrictions, regulatory requirements, and other pertinent factors applicable to the Company.
+Additionally, MAIN will benefit from leveraging its investment Program.
 Thus, the Applicants believe that it will be advantageous for both BDCs for the Company to co-invest with MAIN.

 The ability to co-invest on the terms and conditions outlined in this Application would give the BDCs greater flexibility to pursue attractive investments and greater diversity than would otherwise have been unavailable to either BDC alone.
-The BDCs' compliance with the conditions set out in this Application ensures that all such Co-Investment Transactions are "consistent with the provisions, policies, and purposes of the Act" and provide for participation by each BDC not "on a basis different from or less advantageous than that of other participants while, in-turn, potentially benefiting such BDC's stockholders."
+The BDCs' compliance with the conditions set out in this Application ensures that all such Potential Co-Investment Transactions are "consistent with the provisions, policies, and purposes of the Act" and provide for participation by each BDC not "on a basis different from or less advantageous than that of other participants while, in-turn, potentially benefiting such BDC's stockholders."